Nelson officials eye committee to decide confederate statue's fate

 “I don’t think its something we’ve got to be on a rush on.
 I don’t think I want to see a public hearing right now because its going to be nothing but a battle and a separation of the county,” Harvey told board members during the evening session.

-Central District Supervisor Ernie Reed said he supports forming a committee, an idea several speakers also backed during the public comment portion of Tuesday's afternoon meeting.
+Central District Supervisor Ernie Reed said he supports forming a committee, an idea several speakers also backed during the public comment portion of the afternoon meeting.

 “My interest is not so much to have a committee to decide what to do, it’s really to decide how to proceed,” Reed said. “ ... even though we are a body of decision makers this is not about us, this is clearly about our community.”